alirezasaremi.com logo

 }

-The page itself is still “dynamic by default”, but your expensive query is cached.
-This is often a better replacement for ISR because you avoid full rebuilds and you can invalidate content precisely.
+The page is still “dynamic by default”, but the expensive query is cached.
+This is a better replacement for ISR.
+Because we avoid full rebuilds and we can invalidate content precisely as well as we have much control on page contents.

-Product pages are a classic problem: the product description rarely changes, but the price and inventory can change often.
+Nearly all product pages have a classic problem.
+The product description rarely changes, but the price and inventory can change often.

 // app/lib/product.ts